Before purchasing an annuity, it’s important to know the fundamentals. Here are some helpful annuity basics to cover.

 Overall, there are thousands of annuity products available to consumers.
 It can make selecting the right annuity a daunting task.
 Remember, each annuity differs in its contract design, features, and benefits.

 Should you purchase an annuity, it should be carefully tailored to your financial situation, needs, and objectives.
-If you believe an annuity is right for you, consulting with an Independent, Safe Money Advisor can help with your process and maximize your retirement success potential.
+If you believe an annuity is right for you, working with a financial professional can help with your evaluation process and maximize your retirement success potential.